System optimizations for serving

 perf_analyzer -u triton_server:8000 -m food_classifier --input-data input.json -b 1 --concurrency-range 8

-Although there is still some queuing delay (because our degree of concurrency, 8, is still higher than the number of server instances, 4), and the inference time is also increased due to sharing the compute resources, the prediction delay is still on the order of 10s of ms - not over 100ms, like it was previously with concurrency 8!
+There is still some queuing delay (because our degree of concurrency, 8, is still higher than the number of server instances, 4), and furthermore, the inference time is also increased due to sharing the compute resources.
+However, the prediction delay is on the order of 10s of ms - not over 100ms, like it was previously with concurrency 8!

 Also, if you look at the nvtop output on the host while running this test, you will observe higher GPU utilization than before (which is good!
 We want to use the GPU.
 Underutilization is bad.)
 (Take a screenshot!)
 However, we are still not fully utilizing the GPU.